What Is A LED? How are LEDs Better?

 To help consumers better understand the switch from watts to lumens, the Federal Trade Commission requires a new product label for light bulbs.
 It helps people buy the light bulbs that are right for them.

 Lighting Facts label helps consumers understand what they are purchasing.
-The label includes the following information:
+The tag includes the following information:

-As of 2016 LED’s powerful enough for room lighting, LED lighting remains somewhat more expensive and requires more precise heat management than compact fluorescent lamp sources comparable output.
+As of 2016 LED’s are sturdy enough for room lighting, LED lighting remains somewhat more expensive and requires more precise heat management than compact fluorescent lamp sources with comparable output.
 They are, however, significantly more efficient and, arguably have fewer environmental concerns linked to their disposal.